-Develop a comprehensive monitoring program strategy (1) Utilize and expand upon the State's existing statewide, regional, and other monitoring capabilities and describe how the State will develop an integrated monitoring program that will serve all of the State's water quality monitoring needs and address all of the State's waters over time.
-(2) The strategy shall include a timeline not to exceed 10 years to complete implementation.
-(3) The strategy shall identify specific technical, integration, and resource needs, and shall recommend solutions for those needs.
-Develop an agreement on Indicators Agreement, including agreement on a schedule, with regard to the comprehensive monitoring of statewide water quality protection indicators that provide a basic minimum understanding of the health of the state's waters.
+Develop an agreement on Indicators subdivision (e), and shall identify proposed sources of funding for the implementation of the strategy, including federal funds that may be expended for this purpose.
+CWC §13181(e)(2) Agreement, including agreement on a schedule, with regard to the comprehensive monitoring of statewide water quality protection indicators that provide a basic minimum understanding of the health of the state's waters.
 Indicators already developed pursuant to environmental protection indicators for statewide initiatives shall be given high priority as core indicators for purpose of the statewide network.
-Develop a Quality Assurance Management Plan Quality management plans and quality assurance plans that ensure the validity and utility of the data collected.
-Develop a method for compiling, analyzing, and integrating readily available information This is to include data from waste discharge reports; volunteer monitoring groups; local, state, and federal agencies; and state and federal grant recipients of water quality improvement projects.
-Develop an accessible and user-friendly electronic Data Management System To the maximum extent possible, include the geospatial information on the data sites.
-Develop a method for producing timely and complete water quality reports and lists The reports and lists required are those required under Sections 303(d), 305(b), 314, and 319 of the Clean Water Act, and Section 406 of the BEACH Act.
-Develop an update of the SWAMP needs assessment The SWAMP program needs will change in light of the benefits of the increased coordination and integration of information from other agencies and information sources.
+Under development through the efforts of individual theme-based workgroups Develop a Quality Assurance Management Plan CWC §13181(e)(3) Quality management plans and quality assurance plans that ensure the validity and utility of the data collected.
+Under development through the efforts of individual theme-based workgroups, complemented by the SWAMP and CEDEN quality assurance efforts Develop a method for compiling, analyzing, and integrating readily available information CWC §13181(e)(4) This is to include data from waste discharge reports; volunteer monitoring groups; local, state, and federal agencies; and state and federal grant recipients of water quality improvement projects.
+Under development through the efforts of individual theme-based workgroups.
+This will be complemented by a planned data management and integration workgroup, which will identify data elements that must be more broadly integrated to address larger scale and more complex questions Develop an accessible and user- friendly electronic Data Management System CWC $\S13181(e)(5)$ To the maximum extent possible, include the geospatial information on the data sites.
+Being implemented on the individual theme-based web portals Develop a method for producing timely and complete water quality reports and lists CWC §13181(e)(6) The reports and lists required are those required under Sections 303(d), 305(b), 314, and 319 of the Clean Water Act, and Section 406 of the BEACH Act.
+Under development as part of the reporting features of individual theme-based web portals Develop an update of the SWAMP needs assessment CWC §13181(e)(7) The SWAMP program needs will change in light of the benefits of the increased coordination and integration of information from other agencies and information sources.
+To be included as part of the Monitoring Council's Comprehensive Strategy to be delivered in early 2010